alex-654/workbook/book_summary/object_design_style_guide/10 A field guide to objects.md

 - if it’s designed specifically for a certain use case, and
 - if all the data needed (and no more) becomes available the moment you retrieve the object

-the abstraction describes what you’re looking for, and the implementation describes how you can get it Every repository need an interface.

 ### Abstractions, concretions, layers, and dependencies
+The abstraction describes what you’re looking for, and the implementation describes how you can get it Every repository need an interface.

 - Controllers are concrete.
 They are often coupled to a particular framework and are specific for the delivery mechanism.
-They don’t have, or need, an interface.
+They don’t need an interface.
   The only time you’d want to offer an alternative implementation is when you switch frameworks.
 In that case, you’d want to rewrite these controllers instead of creating a second implementation for them.